Middle School is fast approaching; here are some frequently asked questions from our parents and students.

 The merit system is the middle school behavior system.
 Each student begins the quarter with 100 merits --- this means they are outstanding in their behavior, attitude and respect for others.
 It is relatively hard to lose merits, but disrespecting a guest teacher, breaking any major school rules, or continual disruption of class can result in loss of merits.
 If a student maintains their merits for the quarter, there is a school-wide celebration that is TONS of fun.
 At the beginning of each quarter, the students are re-issued merits for another try.

 ABSOLUTELY!
 In fact, if you have not developed that habit this year, you need to do so for the upcoming school year.
-The teachers at the middle school are excellent at updating their websites --- they will post homework, study guides, upcoming events and grades.
-You will find communication is quite different at the middle school, and the staff there depends on you watching the website and the grades.
+You can utilize Schoology for grades, homework, assignments and parent communication.
+You will find communication is more self-directed at the middle school, and the staff depend on you monitoring Schoology.
 E-mail is their most common way of communication, and you usually will get the quickest response by e-mailing your student’s teachers.
+Parents have found the Schoology App on their personal cell phone to be helpful.

 Yes --- the student handbook distributed the first day of school and reviewed with the students will list acceptable and not acceptable items that can be worn to school.
 It is not really all that different from elementary, but it is enforced.
 If your student should violate the dress code, they may be asked to put on PE loaner clothes for the remainder of the day.
-You will need to obtain the clothing items that did not meet code from student services after school.
+Repeated dress code violations can result in the loss of merit.